-- a) Utilize an interdisciplinary approach to planning whereby decisions are made with an understanding of the ecological, social, cultural and economic interrelationships and implications for any particular course of action. - b) Ensure an appropriate range and mix of employment opportunities, local services, community infrastructure, housing including affordable housing and other land uses are provided to meet current and projected needs to the year 2031. - c) Provide for urban growth and land use patterns that ensures efficient use of public expenditures and municipal financial sustainability over the long term. - d) Ensure that development is appropriately staged and phased to meet the goals, objectives and policies of this Plan, in particular the City's growth management strategy and targets, municipal fiscal sustainability, the logical and planned expansion and provision of municipal services and community infrastructure and the avoidance of premature development. - e) Encourage steady and diverse economic growth while striving to achieve a balanced tax assessment ratio and a wide range of employment opportunities. - Promote opportunities for employment in the emerging high-tech "knowledge based" sectors including environmental management and technology and agri-food technology. - g) Foster sustainable local food systems.

-h) Preserve and enhance a safe, liveable and healthy community.
+- a) Utilize an interdisciplinary approach to planning whereby decisions are made with an understanding of the ecological, social, cultural and economic interrelationships and implications for any particular course of action. - b) Ensure an appropriate range and mix of employment opportunities, local services, community infrastructure, housing including affordable housing and other land uses are provided to meet current and projected needs to the year 2031. - c) Provide for urban growth and land use patterns that ensures efficient use of public expenditures and municipal financial sustainability over the long term. - d) Ensure that development is planned to meet the goals, objectives and policies of this Plan. - e) Encourage steady and diverse economic growth while striving to achieve a balanced tax assessment ratio and a wide range of employment opportunities. - f) Promote opportunities for employment in the emerging high-tech "knowledge based" sectors including environmental management and technology and agri-food technology. - g) Foster sustainable local food systems. - h) Preserve and enhance a safe, liveable and healthy community.